bartlomiejwolk/DevelopmentConsole/README.md

 ## Quick Start

 1. Clone or download (with the *Download* button) the repository into the *Assets* folder.
-2. Select game object in the hierarchy window and add the *DevelopmentConsole* component.
+2. Drag *DevelopmentConsole* prefab from *DevelopmentConsole/Core/* onto the scene.
 4. Register any void method in your code by attaching a `[CommandHandler]` attribute to it.
 To make the method registered, you must also call `CommandHandlerManager.RegisterCommandHandlers(typeof(<className>), this);` in the same class (for eg. in _Awake()_)